Series Rules & Eligibility

 - A runner that sets a course record receives a 5% point bonus (winner only).

-- Course records can only be set in races that have been run at least 3 times previously on the materially same course.
+- Course records are only eligible for series bonus points in races that have been run at least 3 times previously on approximately the same course.

 - Minor variations in the course happen from year-to-year, which don’t materially affect the course any more than weather variations year-to-year.
 However, if a course reverses direction or replaces 5 miles of trail with a road, that is a materially new course to the results.

-- The Race Director has final authority on what constitutes a course record.
+- Ultimately, the Race Director has final authority on what constitutes a course record.
+The series asks for an official acknowledgement from the Race Director for a new Course Record.

 Tie Breaker Sequence